 A related minor, for purposes of the attribution rules, is defined by s.
-74.1(2) of the Income Tax Act, and is a child who is under 18 years old and does not deal with the individual at arm's length, or is a niece or nephew of the individual.
+74.1(2) of the Income Tax Act, and is a child who is under 18 years old and does not deal with the individual at arm's length or is a niece or nephew of the individual.
 There are no attribution rules for adult children, but see also the article When are Gifts and Inheritances Taxable?

 You can gift or lend money to your spouse or common-law partner to contribute to their TFSA, and there will be no attribution back to you

 Once funds are withdrawn from the TFSA income from the withdrawn funds will be attributed back to you.